Spectroscopy of AT 2016blu's recurring supernova impostor outbursts: Discussion

 We also analyse the radial-velocity variations across the orbital phase.
 Since the system is likely an eccentric binary, these variations could be attributed to binary motion.
 Radial velocities were measured by fitting a Lorentzian profile to the broad component of the H$\alpha$ line and correcting for the heliocentric reference frame.
 To ensure accuracy, we restrict our analysis to high-resolution spectra, where the narrow H$\alpha$ component is well-resolved.
 This approach allows us to centre the line and minimise the impact of wavelength calibration errors on the observed velocity shifts.
 As shown in Fig.~\ref{fig:RV}, the heliocentric radial velocities display significant variability.
 However, this variability does not correlate with the orbital phase, suggesting that other factors might be influencing the observed radial velocities.
 Alternatively, as suggested in Paper I, AT~2016blu may be less eccentric than SN~2000ch, which could contribute to more erratic radial-velocity behaviour and obscure phase-dependent trends.
-Another possibility involves stochastic, repeating eruptions from a single star.
-However, this scenario also faces challenges in aligning with the observations.
-Such eruptions would likely cause the photosphere to expand and cool or lead to increased mass loss, neither of which have been observed.
-Furthermore, there is currently no model to explain how this process works or how the star becomes so luminous in such a short time without changing its spectrum.